 - b.
 Navigate to Settings > Software using the left-side navigation of Relay and click the macOS tab.
 Then click the SmartAgent.dmg link.

-- 2. Working from the target workstation as an Administrator, make a local copy of your Smart Agent .dmg file accessible..
+- 2. Working from the target workstation (as an Administrator), make a local copy of your Smart Agent .dmg file accessible (for future installations).

-- 3. Open SmartAgent.dmg and complete the installer.
+- 3. Open SmartAgent.dmg and launch the SmartAgent.pkg.

 You can bypass this step by following the instructions in this Apple article

 under the How This Affects Enterprise App Distribution

 if you elect to boot into Recovery OS and use the spctl kext-consent command approach.